Greenwood Early Childhood Center serves 214 students in grades Prekindergarten.

 What grades does Greenwood Early Childhood Center offer ?

-Greenwood Early Childhood Center offers enrollment in grades Prekindergarten (offers virtual instruction).
+Greenwood Early Childhood Center offers enrollment in grades Prekindergarten (Supplemental Virtual).

 What school district is Greenwood Early Childhood Center part of?